TypoTales/Website/docs/_posts/2020-12-01-november-review-2020.md

 ---
 layout: post
-title: November Review - New Name, Same Game!
+title: November Development Review - New Name, Same Game!
 description: We got a new name for the game!
 And item tiering is finally done.
 summary: We got a new name for the game!
 And item tiering is finally done.
 ---